 Steinberg UR-RT4 is another great audio interface you can get for under $1000.
 It offers Class A preamps and includes Neve transformers.
 It gives you rich sounds with enhanced harmonics.
 This device has zero-latency monitoring and also comes with a guitar amp and several effects plugins.

 On the front, you have four mic and line inputs, peak and phantom power indicators, headphone outputs, controls for gain, headphones, and output.
 Steinberg UR-RT4 is also great for live performances because it includes a loopback function.
 A great device for high-quality music recording at home.

 4. Roland UA-1010

-Roland is a well-known brand in the music industry.
-They make high-quality products.
-Roland Octa-Capture interface is one of them.
+Roland is a well-known brand in the music industry because they make high-quality products and the Roland Octa-Capture interface is one of them.
 It has many great features and makes music recording a great experience.
-You have instrument and line inputs, phantom power, an LED screen for more convenience, and much more features.
+You have instrument and line inputs, phantom power, an LED screen for convenience, and many more features.